zacanger/jsdoctap/README.md

 ## Roadmap

-* Multi-line function calls don't work
+* Fix multi-line function calls
-* Currently does not work with imports/requires that use modules that need to be Babelified
+* Fix dependencies that need to be Babelified
-* Babel configs in package.json don't work
+* Fix Babel config in package.json
+* Add ability to have custom test case name
 * Clean up comment-parser and getModuleName (in tap)
 * Make `-i` flag flexible, and allow it to appear more than once
 * Quickcheck-like features?
-* Type it (Flow, probably)
+* Type it?
+(Flow, probably)
 * More tests and examples

 ## License